 Wear stretchy clothes that will move with you but take care that if you lift up a leg or hang upside down that the clothing will not expose more than you meant to.
 Modesty is better at our studio as well.
-We do not over-heat the environment but keep it comfortable so wearing a bikini to practice in is not necessary.
+We do not over-heat the environment but keep it comfortable so practising in a bikini is not necessary.

 We leave shoes at the door so easy off and on shoes are plus.

-If you would like to bring your own mat that is fine but the studio is well equipped with mats and other equipment that you may require.
+If you would like to bring your own mat that is fine however the studio is well equipped with mats and other equipment that you may require.
 We suggest bringing a sarong, towel or other cloth to place over shared equipment that your face and head may contact.
 If borrowing a studio mat please wipe it down afterwards using the spray and paper towels provided.